 8.)
 They mark their territory with secretions from the glands below their eyes.
 That black spot below each eye contains a preorbital gland.
 It creates a dark, sticky liquid.
 Dik-diks poke their eyes with grass stems and twigs to spread the secretions.

 9.)
-Like all other ungulates, the dik-dik has a 4 chambered stomach and they also chew their cud.
+Like all other ungulates, the dik-dik has a 4-chambered stomach and they also chew their cud.
+What other animal chews its cud?
+Did you guess a cow?
+You’re correct.

 10.)
 Dik-diks have prehensile noses that they can use to grasp things like leaves and twigs.